Learn what life is like for rabbits in laboratories

 There is no reason for companies like ChapStick and Neutrogena to hurt animals by testing products on them, especially when so many other companies are already using things like computer models, which don’t harm animals, instead.

-Follow these steps to help make your home totally cruelty-free and to teach your family about which companies hurt animals and, more importantly, which ones don’t—like Bath & Body Works, wet n wild, Kiss My Face, and others!
+Follow these steps to help make your home totally cruelty-free and to teach your family about which companies hurt animals and, more importantly, which ones don’t—like Bath & Body Works, wet n wild, Jason, and others!

 1. Write, “Animal testing hurts,” on bandages.